 As for those last two photos, that is not Suzie or any other snail from Petco, those are other apple snails of the genetic strain that Suzie is.
 I was under the impression that I was going to have a snail the size of a golfball, not a beast like that.
 She will definitely be well taken care of here, but buyers be warned!
 THAT is what Petco is trying to sell as the comparably tiny Golden Inca Snail.

 This reviewer shared experience about "lack of education among workers who deal with abused animals on a daily basis" and wants this business to issue a full refund as the author lost $21.
-The author is overall dissatisfied with Petco and uploaded picture s.
-The most disappointing about petco customer care from Petco was animal conditions, customer treatment and animal handling , but reviewer liked variety of goods for sale.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+Shon2 is overall dissatisfied with Petco and uploaded picture s.
+The most disappointing about petco customer care at Petco was animal conditions, customer treatment and animal handling , but reviewer liked variety of goods for sale.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Check out the best and the worst companies in Pet Stores category for more informed decision or compare Petco to other companies on our site.